House of Loredan: Influence

 Besides Istria, the family also made their mark in Dalmatia.

 Pietro Loredan, Giorgio and Lorenzo Loredan were counts of Zara (today Zadar, Croatia) in the 15th century, while Bartolomeo, Girolamo, Antonio and Zorzi Loredan held that title in the 17th and 18th centuries, where they would have resided in the Rector's Palace.
 As Count of Zara and Duke of Dalmatia, Pietro Loredan is notable for commissioning the Zadar city walls (Bedemi), which are today listed on the UNESCO World Heritage Sites as "Venetian Works of Defence between the 16th and 17th centuries: Stato da Terra – Western Stato da Mar".

 Although most Venetian nobles usually came to Dalmatian cities on political or military duty, and stayed until the end of their term, branches of some Venetian noble families, such as the Loredans, the Venier, and the da Mosto families, settled in and around Zara.
 A part of the Santa Maria branch of the Loredan family has been settled on the Dalmatian island of Ugljan (today part of Croatia) since the 18th century.
 Descendants today still live on the island, as well as in London.

 Marco Loredan (d.
 1577) served as the Bishop of Nin from 1554 to 1577 and as the apostolic administrator and Archbishop of Zara from 1573 until his death in 1577.

 Antonio Loredan, Luigi, Girolamo, Giacomo and Domenico were among the counts of Spalato (today Split, Croatia).

+When Venice obtained the town of Tenin (today Knin, Croatia) in the late 17th-century, Antonio Loredan was its first governor.
+The primary entrance to Knin Fortress is named Loredan's Gate in his honour.

 Throughout history, members of the family were also influential in numerous other Dalmatian towns and cities.